socialismconference/songbook.github.io/songs/soup-song.md

 > Lyrics by Maurice Sugar
 To the tune of My Bonnie Lies Over the Ocean

-I'm spending my nights in the flop house
+I'm spending my nights in the flophouse
 I'm spending my nights on the street.
 I'm looking for work and I find none,
 I wish I had something to eat.